apache/flink-web/_posts/2021-11-03-flink-backward.md

 The first iteration for the buffer debloat feature was done in a Hackathon.

 Our [Apache Flink 1.14 Release wiki page](https://cwiki.apache.org/confluence/display/FLINK/1.14+Release) has 167 historic versions.
-For comparison, [FlIP 147](https://cwiki.apache.org/confluence/display/FLINK/FLIP-147%3A+Support+Checkpoints+After+Tasks+Finished) (one of the most active FLIPs) has just 76.
+For comparison, [FLIP 147](https://cwiki.apache.org/confluence/display/FLINK/FLIP-147%3A+Support+Checkpoints+After+Tasks+Finished) (one of the most active FLIPs) has just 76.

 With [FLINK-2491](https://issues.apache.org/jira/browse/FLINK-2491), we closed the third most watched issue in the Apache Flink Jira.
 This makes sense since FLINK-2491 was created 6 years ago (August 6, 2015).
 The second oldest issue was created in 2017.